 The Papaya fruit also goes by the names of pawpaw or papaw.
-Nobody is sure of its origins, but it is probably of Central American derivation.
+Nobody is sure of its origins, but it is probably from Central America.
 It has associations with the ancient Mayan civilization and legend depicts it as one of Christopher Columbus's favorite fruits.
-In shape, it resembles a pear, but its skin is an orange color when fully ripened.
-A hole in the center of the fruit contains a large number of black seeds.
+In shape, it resembles a pear, but its skin is orange when fully ripened.
+Large black seeds fill the center.
 Many eat papaya for its taste, but its claim to fame also rests on curative properties.
-In addition to the actual fruit, natural healers use its seeds and leaves.
+In addition to the actual fruit, natural healers use its seeds and leaves for various purposes.

 People with diabetes much take special care to avoid foods that have a negative effect on their blood sugar levels.
 At the same time, they must eat sufficiently to provide all the nourishment they need.
 Research shows that fermented papaya can lower blood sugar levels but since too low blood sugar is also dangerous, discuss this move first with a doctor or diabetes care advisor.
 Since the fresh fruit is very rich in fructose, people with diabetes should only eat a small amount of it.

 This fruit contributes to good heart health in several ways.
 Fresh papaya contains large amounts of the potassium that helps the body avoid extremes of blood pressure.
 The potassium also moderates any damage that accumulations of sodium might cause.
 Also, the facts that this fruit is free of cholesterol and well-endowed with fiber helps to maintain a good ratio between the LLD (bad) and HLD (good) cholesterol.
 It also reduces the risk of heart problems by boosting the level of folate in the bloodstream.
 This compound lowers homocysteine levels.